fomightez/retreat16/index.rst

-This was a very simple notebook that has a good mix of the features as it was meant to touch casually on some molecular biology aspects while introducing the Jupyter Notebook system to some high school students that visited Upstate.
+This was a very simple notebook that has a good mix of the features as it was meant to touch casually on some molecular biology aspects while introducing the Jupyter Notebook system to some students that visited Upstate.

 The repository hosting that Jupyter Notebook can be found `here <https://github.com/fomightez/uscad16>`__.
 To get the